IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

 Based on ROCStories, Mostafazadeh et al. (2016) also introduced SCT evaluation framework and built development set and test set to address the lack of evaluation framework and datasets on which story comprehension model can be trained and tested.
 Dev set and test set were crowd-sourced by producing two related endings for the plot.
 In other words, every plot has two endings, and label is the index of the more appropriate ending.

 Recently, many works proposed a problem: SCT may be an easier task than identifying whether a given ending is coherent or not.
-Also, they (Cai et al. 2017; Srinivasan et al. 2018) got roughly the same accuracy by only using the endings to do 0-1 classification.
+Also, they (Cai et al. 2017; Srinivasan et al. 2018) got roughly the same accuracy by only using the endings to do a binary classification.
 To address this issue, Sharma et al. proposed SCTv1.5 which have the following new characters to shed human-authorship biases:

 **The goal of SCTv1.5**
 * The new endings ['right' or 'wrong'] should